gcallah/BookReviews/gray.md

 Passages like this show Gray at his best, as a sharp critic of contemporary, thoughtlessly assumed verities.

+"Human beings can never be wholly self-defined."
+(109)

+## Woke-ism

+"The origins of what has come to be called the woke movement are in the decay of liberalism."
+(110)

+It is a "vehicle through with surplus elites struggle to secure a position of power in society."
+(110)

+"Country to its right wing critics, woke thinking is not a variety of Marxism.
+No woke ideologue comes anywhere close to Karl Marx in rigour, breadth and depth of thought."
+(111)

+"Once questions of identity become central in politics, conflicts of economic interest can be disregarded.
+Idle chatter of micro-aggression screens out class hierarchy and the abandonment of large sections of society to idleness and destitution."
+(111)

+"In their economic aspects, woke movements are a revolt of the professional bourgeoisie."
+(111)

+## Populism

 "populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
 (133)